 In July 2021, at the Calderwood Pavilion at the BCA, the BFO performed three sold-out shows, officially marking BFO's inaugural season and the first time an orchestra had performed for a live audience in Boston in over a year.
-Since then, BFO has presented its second season, encompassing an in-person Chamber Series, 3 Summer Stage performances in Jordan Hall, and an opera collaboration with the North End Music & Performance Arts Center that continues to this day.
+Season 2 comprised an in-person Chamber Series, 3 Summer Stage performances in Jordan Hall, and an opera collaboration with the North End Music & Performance Arts Center that continues to this day.
 BFO also expanded its community engagement initiatives, including collaboration with many local nonprofits, and looks forward to expanding those partnerships in its 22/23 season.
 The most rapidly expanding wing of BFO is its community service and education initiatives, which include mentorship programs through Big Brothers, Big Sisters, music education workshops with Horizons for Homeless Children, and many project-based community engagement activities.